 Employees who only come to the office or log on to the computer to do their job aren’t usually very happy employees.
 Yes, they are primarily there to work, but we spend so much time at the office that it needs to be satisfying and even fun at times.
 HR employees are often in charge of engaging employees so that they feel comfortable at work.
 Even though it’s called “work,” it doesn’t have to be dreary, boring, or hard.

 HR employees are tasked with planning activities that will strengthen the bonds between co-workers, their bosses, and company leadership.
-These team-building activities are designed to foster positivity in the workplace by giving employees a shared experience.
+Hosting team building games in person fosters positivity in the workplace by giving employees a shared experience.
 Research shows that when people go through an experience together, whether positive or negative, their connections to each other deepen.
 HR’s role is to make sure those connections are positive.

 Engagement can also come from community celebrations like birthdays and holidays, and from recognition through awards and appreciation.
 These moments don’t have to be huge, elaborate productions, but they do need to be authentic.
 HR employees ensure that employees are celebrated and appreciated for their work so they feel like they are valuable contributors to the company.

 There is a reason why “resource” is part of the human resources title and it’s because employees look to their HR department for information and answers.
 If employees don’t feel like there’s anywhere they can go if they encounter a sticky situation at work, they may feel threatened or unsafe.
 Whether they need help with their direct deposit or they’re being harassed by another employee, workers turn to HR for assistance.